-Research is an integral part of the University's mission.
-Most research funding is provided external by organizations, such the Natural as Sciences and Engineering Research Council (NSERC), the Social Sciences Humanities Research Council (SSHRC), Canadian Foundation Innovation (CFI) and various not-for-profit organizations (NPO's).
+Research is an integral part of the university's mission.
+Most research funding is provided by external organizations, such as the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC), Canadian Foundation for Innovation (CFI) and various not-for-profit organizations (NPO's).
 Contributions from these organizations are restricted for research purposes and are shown as revenue of the Research Fund when received.
-The balance of the Research Fund, \$5.6, consists of contributions available to be carried forward to the following year.
+The balance of the Research Fund, \$7.7, consists of contributions available to be carried forward to the following year.

-During 2020 Saint Mary's University received \$9.0 in contributions and funding for research, up from \$8.8 in 2019.
-The majority of the research expenses were for salaries for research assistants, financial aid for students and travel, and accommodations relating to research and fieldwork.
+During 2021 Saint Mary's University received \$10.6 in contributions and funding for research, representing an 18.5% increase from 2020.
+The majority of the research expenses were for salaries for research assistants, financial aid for students and consulting relating to research and fieldwork.